OoriData/.github/profile/README.md

 We are a team of expert data engineers working in the fast-changing world of AI, especially in the form of Large Language Models (LLMs).

 ### Contribution
-We created [OgbujiPT](https://github.com/OoriData/OgbujiPT), a python toolkit for using self-hosted large language models (LLMs), but also with support for full-service such as OpenAI's GPT models.
+We created [OgbujiPT](https://github.com/OoriData/OgbujiPT), an open source python toolkit for using self-hosted large language models (LLMs), but also with support for full-service such as OpenAI's GPT models.

 ### Useful Resources